 Remembers radio button selection in our search function.

 The Royal Society of Chemistry is a global organisation with subsidiary companies located around the world.
-This Notice establishes our global principles for the collection, use and disclosure of information gathered through our websites and applications.
-The country in which you are doing business with us or where the website you are visiting is located/hosted may have specific requirements concerning personal information.
+This Statement establishes our global principles for the collection, use and disclosure of information gathered through our websites and applications.
+The country in which you are doing business with us or where the website you are visiting is located/hosted may have specific requirements concerning personal data.

 We have not set out the specific circumstances when each of these protection measures are used.
 You can contact us at DPO@rsc.org for the details as to how we protect specific transfer of your data.

 We recognise any individual under the age of 18 years old as being a child.
 We take safeguarding of children (including the protection of their personal data) seriously and will take all reasonable steps to ensure that children are provided with sufficiently clear information on how we will collect, process and store their personal data, and that children and their guardians understand the nature of the processing of their personal data together with their rights in respect of the same.

 Save for photography and filming, children under 18 years old may be able to provide consent in their own right to the processing of their personal data depending on their maturity and ability to understand the nature of the processing of that data.
 We will take reasonable steps to assess a child’s maturity and ability to understand the nature of data processing before determining whether a child can reasonably consent to processing in their own right.
 Further information on how we will assess a child’s ability to consent in their own right can be supplied on request via our contact details above.

 We may collect special categories of personal data if it is provided to us by you, or on your behalf, with your consent and it is appropriate to the service that we will provide to you.
 By giving us this information, you agree that we may use such data as set out in this Statement.